STARS OF THE 2026 WORLD CUP | Vinícius out to restore Brazil glory

-If Norway’s man-giant Erling Haaland is arguably the best out-and-out striker in the world, Brazil’s left wing Vinícius Júnior may be the best all-round attacker, though he is still building up his consistency.
+If Norway’s man-giant Erling Haaland is arguably the best out-and-out goal-machine striker in the world, Brazil’s little left wing Vinícius Júnior may be the best all-round attacker — though he is still building up his consistency.
 At 25, the Real Madrid star is still approaching his peak as a player too.

+As Cristiano Ronaldo and Lionel Messi fade off the stage, Brazil’s 2024 Best Fifa Men’s Player and France’s 2025 winner, Ousmane Dembele, Vinícius’s rival for world’s most complete attacker, are taking up the mantle, with another Frenchman, Kylian Mbappé, lurking.

 From working-class São Gonçalo in Rio de Janeiro, Vinícius is not from a poor background but his family did struggle and he encountered crime and danger in his youth.
 He played for a development branch of Flamengo in five-a-side, small, hard-court Futsal from age six in 2006, graduating to the club’s youth structures at 10, in 2010.